-This Unit of Competency covers knowledge and skills to classify areas where explosive materials may exist.
+This Unit of Competence covers knowledge and skills to classify areas where explosive materials may exist.
 It requires the ability to gather and analyse data relative to explosion hazards, determine the extent of risk and establish and document zones.

-This unit of competency is based on IEC 60079-10-1 and IEC 60079-10-2 and any other relevant standard that apply to this Unit of Competency.
+This unit of competence is based on IEC 60079-10-1 and IEC 60079-10-2 and any other relevant standard that apply to this Unit of Competence.

-Competency in this unit is likely to require a degree or diploma or equivalent.
+Competence in this unit requires a degree, diploma or equivalent in a technical subject.